-Similar to the first step, the second thing you need to do is also a review, not of your own website, but of your competitors’.
+Similar to the first step, the second thing you need to do is also a review, not of your website, but your competitors’.
 Taking a look at what other companies in your industry are doing gives you an idea of the best practices you should adopt.

 Scout the competition and draw inspiration, not to duplicate what they have done, but to do it better.
-Find out what’s trendy and what works, because although thinking outside the box is great and innovative, there are patterns of success and efficacy to follow.
+Find out what’s trendy and what works, because although thinking outside the box is excellent and innovative, there are patterns of success and efficacy to follow.

 Check out the kind of content and design of your competitors.
 What is the tone of their content?
 Their ways to design inclusive websites?
 What is the feel of their design?
-What kind of images is the best to use?
+What kind of images are the best to use?

 3. Set your goals

-As the reason for a revamp, it’s common sense to know where you want to go with the process.
+As the reason for a redesign, it’s common sense to know where you want to go with the process.
 It gives the project focus, giving you an idea of what exactly needs the majority of your attention.

 Keep in mind that you won’t hit some of these goals as soon as you launch your website.
-For example, if your goal is to gather more visitors, then you would have to track and analyse user statistics and data to see the results.
+For example, if your goal is to gather more visitors, then you would have to track and analyse usage statistics and data to see the results.

 4. Inform your service provider of your SEO concerns

-It’s crucial that all existing links on your website are gathered and reprogrammed so that these links stay functional on the new website.
+It’s crucial that all existing links on your website are gathered and reprogrammed so that these links stay functional on the new site.
 If one link isn’t reprogrammed, it will redirect users to the old website and completely ruin the fluidity of their experience.